South Fayette School District Suspends Teacher For ‘Inappropriate, Offensive And Unacceptable’ Assignment About Slavery

 In addition to suspending the teacher, the administration says the assignment in question will no longer be used and they will put in place a process to make sure any other inappropriate assignments are identified and removed.

+Mothers Sarah Emanuel and Leigh Hill believe no student should complete the exercise.

+“Because being silent about it and brushing it under the rug like is always happening is not going to get anything solved,” said Hill.

-The letter goes on to say, “As part of the 2019-2022 Strategic Plan, the District has put much effort and resources into creating an equitable, inclusive environment through policy reform, student advocacy, hiring practices and other areas.
+The letter to families goes on to say, “As part of the 2019-2022 Strategic Plan, the District has put much effort and resources into creating an equitable, inclusive environment through policy reform, student advocacy, hiring practices and other areas.
 However, as this assignment demonstrates, there is more critical work to do to ensure that our curriculum, instruction, and climate provide culturally inclusive experiences for all of our students.”

 - Click here to read the full letter from the district.